One year on: What have we learned since news of COVID-19 first broke? | DW | 29.12.2020

 Remdesivir is the only pharmaceutical drug that has been shown to shorten the course of the disease.
 This is why it was hotly contested on the market.

-But it's not a miracle cure.
+But it is not a miracle cure.
 It shortens the healing process by a few days in patients who receive oxygen, but it does not improve their chances of survival.
 Meanwhile, the World Health Organization has advised against remdesivir for hospitalized COVID-19 patients.

 Doctors are also trying to use other drugs that are already on the market to combat the coronavirus.
 These include the anti-inflammatory dexamethasone , the RNA polymerase inhibitor Avigan and the malaria drug hydroxychloroquine.
 The efficacy and safety of the first two drugs has not yet been conclusively proven, while hydroxychloroquine has been shown to be ineffective and may even be dangerous.